Psychology Transfer Guide

 About this Degree

-At Seattle University's Psychology Department, we strive to engage students in the study of the many aspects of psychological life—individual, physical, interpersonal, ethical, social, and cultural—using reflective and empirical methods.
-The faculty brings a broad range of perspectives and practical experience to their teaching.
-Grounded in the theory and practice of clinical work as well as in quantitative and qualitative research, they bring a range of perspectives to their teaching, including humanistic and phenomenological (systematic study of experienced meaning), depth psychology (interpreting the “hidden” aspects of personal life and their origin in childhood), social (how the world impacts our behavior), cognitive (the study of mental behavior), and biological (how our behavior is affected by our biology).
-The faculty also draws upon perspectives and material from other disciplines such as literature, philosophy, history, and other social sciences in their teaching.
+As a student you will see a wide range of perspectives, including humanistic and phenomenological (systematic study of experienced meaning), depth psychology (interpreting the “hidden” aspects of personal life and their origin in childhood), social (how the world impacts our behavior), cognitive (the study of mental behavior), and biological (how our behavior is affected by our biology).
+You will also see how psychology intertwines with other disciplines such as literature, philosophy, history, and other social sciences.

 Admission Deadlines for Transfer Students